dolphindb/release/1.30/README.md

 - Modified the upper limit on the number of DFS databases and tables. (**1.30.21**)

-- The publisher will push streaming data to the subscriber using the TCP connection established by the subscriber.
-The subscriber no longer needs to provide a listening port. (**1.30.21**)

 - The filter condition of function `streamfilter` supports built-in functions. (**1.30.21**)

 - Added new parameter *sortColumns* for function `replay` to sort the data with the same timestamp. (**1.30.21**)